 One woman’s character in history has caused her name to be placed in a high, glorious rank within Christianity.
 She was one of the biblical characters relevant to the Old Testament.
 But overcome with jealousy, she wrote against her blood brother and even against the Lord.
+So, was Miriam married?

 According to Biblical accounts, Miriam was never married.
 Instead, she dedicated her life to God as a celibate.
 And she believed that everyone should do as she did.
 Miriam might have avoided God’s judgment if she had paused to examine her inner motives before criticizing Moses in his choice of wife.
-After the Israelites wandered in the desert for 40 years, Miriam died of natural causes in the desert and was buried at Kadesh in the Desert of Zin.
+After the Israelites wandered in the desert for 40 years, Miriam died of natural causes and was buried at Kadesh in the Desert of Zin.

 Through Aaron’s prayers to Moses and then Moses to God, Miriam saved death from the dreaded disease.
 Still, she had to be locked outside the camp for seven days until she was cured.